ThorstenBux/jsartoolkit5/README.md

 ```
 See examples/simple_image_wasm.html for details.

-## Clone the repository

-1. Clone this repository
-2. Clone ARToolKit5 project to get the latest source files.
-From within jsartoolkit5 directory do `git submodule update --init`.
-If you already cloned ARToolKit5 to a different directory you can:
-  - create a link in the `jsartoolkit5/emscripten/` directory that points to ARToolKit5 (`jsartoolkit5/emscripten/artoolkit5`) (Linux and macOS only)
-  - or, set the `ARTOOLKIT5_ROOT` environment variable to point to your ARToolKit5 clone
-  - or, change the `tools/makem.js` file to point to your artoolkit5 clone (line 62, 83, 107, 140)

-## Build Instructions
+# Build Instructions

-### Build using Docker
+## Build using Docker
 1. Install Docker (if you havn't already) [Docker](https://www.docker.com/) -> Get Docker
 3. From inside jsartoolkit5 directory run `docker run -dit --name emscripten -v $(pwd):/src trzeci/emscripten-slim:sdk-tag-1.37.34-64bit bash`
 4. `docker exec emscripten npm run build`

-### Build with manual emscripten setup
+## Build with manual emscripten setup

-1. Install build tools
+### Install build tools
   1. Install node.js (https://nodejs.org/en/)
   2. Install python2 (https://www.python.org/downloads/)
   3. Install emscripten (https://emscripten.org/docs/getting_started/downloads.html#download-and-install)
-     We used emscripten version **1.38.44-fastcomp**
+      - We used emscripten version **1.38.44-fastcomp** | (1.39.5-fastcomp)

-jsartoolkit5 aim is to create a Javascript version of artoolkit5.
-First, you need the artoolkit5 repository on your machine:
+      - emscripten `upstream` might work too but you need to compile libJPEG manually as the one described below is compiled with `fastcomp`

+### Clone the repository

+1. Clone this repository
 2. Clone ARToolKit5 project to get the latest source files.
 From within jsartoolkit5 directory do `git submodule update --init`.
 If you already cloned ARToolKit5 to a different directory you can:
-  - create a link in the `jsartoolkit5/emscripten/` directory that points to ARToolKit5 (`jsartoolkit5/emscripten/artoolkit5`)
+  - create a link in the `jsartoolkit5/emscripten/` directory that points to ARToolKit5 (`jsartoolkit5/emscripten/artoolkit5`) (Linux and macOS only)
   - or, set the `ARTOOLKIT5_ROOT` environment variable to point to your ARToolKit5 clone
-  - or, change the `tools/makem.js` file to point to your artoolkit5 clone (line 62, 83, 107, 140)
+  - or, change the `tools/makem.js` file to point to your artoolkit5 clone (line 20)
+jsartoolkit5's aim is to create a JavaScript version of artoolkit5.
+First, you need the artoolkit5 repository on your machine:

+### LibJPEG
+For NFT support we need libJPEG to build jsartoolkit5.
+To get libJPEG do the following
+1. Git clone `git clone git@github.com:kalwalt/libjpeg-for-jsartoolkit5.git`
+2. Follow the build instructions in the Readme.md of `libjpeg-for-jsartoolkit5.git`
-3. Copy libjpeg-6b to emscripten/libjpeg
+3. Copy libjpeg-6b to emscripten/libjpeg/lib
   - or, set the `LIBJPEG_ROOT` environment variable to point to your libjpeg source directory

-  You can use the following version (tested recently) of libjpeg: (https://github.com/kalwalt/libjpeg-for-jsartoolkit5)

-4. Set the `LIBJPEG_ROOT` variable - if you have not done it before - to the local path of your libjpeg (which you have cloned in the previous step)
+** Shortcut **
+If you are using emscripten `1.38.44-fastcomp` the prebuild library inside `lib` of (https://github.com/kalwalt/libjpeg-for-jsartoolkit5) might work for you.
+(It might even work for all `fastcomp` but it is **not** working for `upstream`)

 5. Building
   1. Make sure `EMSCRIPTEN` env variable is set (e.g. `EMSCRIPTEN=/usr/lib/emsdk_portable/emscripten/master/ node tools/makem.js`
-  2. Rename the `ARTOOLKIT5_ROOT/include/AR/config.h.in` file to `config.h`
   3. Run `npm install`
   4. Run `npm run build`